DFHack/dfhack/docs/Lua API.rst

 :edit_pen: If specified, used instead of ``cursor_pen`` for the edit field.
 :edit_below: If true, the edit field is placed below the list instead of above.
+:edit_key: If specified, the edit field is disabled until this key is pressed.
 :not_found_label: Specifies the text of the label shown when no items match the filter.

 The list choices may include the following attributes:

 :search_key: If specified, used instead of **text** to match against the filter.
+    This is required for any entries where **text** is not a string.

 The widget implements: